 It was a lovely spring day, and I think we spent an hour looking around.
 It had a waterfall and a small creek running through it.
-Next we went to the Liscannor Stone / Rock shop.
+Next, we went to the Liscannor Stone / Rock shop.

 Here we watched a video about the stone industry that was so prevalent in years gone by.
-You will see in the rock pieces below that we later found, amazing pattern so sea creatures that lived in the rock before it hardened.
+You will see in the rock pieces below that we later found, an amazing pattern so sea creatures that lived in the rock before it hardened.
 The two pieces we found were great examples, and for my rock collecting son, he as really, really excited.
-Now let me tell you, if you have a child interested in geology, and you world school, if they find interesting specimens, then let them keep them.
+Now let me tell you if you have a child interested in geology, and you world school, if they find interesting specimens, then let them keep them.
 If you need to, send them back in a parcel to your homeland.
 Later you will be glad you did.
-To me he has the right to collect, just like I do.
+To me, he has the right to collect, just like I do.

-When we left there, we were armed with a load more knowledge (and for free) on the area.
+When we left there, we were armed with a load more knowledge (and for free) about the area.
 We then headed to the Cliffs of Mohar, and I was surprised that in the middle of no-where was a giant car park, buses, and so many people.
 Being a sunny day, everyone had come out of the woodwork!
 It wasn’t too expensive to get in which surprised me.
 You pay to park the car and the rest is free, so if you are tight on money, you can actually park down the road and walk up and it is all free – I found out later.
 The car park lady tells us to rug up as the cliffs are windy and cold.
-Soon Explorason was racing off as the visitor centre is covered to make a hill!
+Soon Explorason was racing off as the visitor center is covered to make a hill!

 There is a fort there, but it was closed.
 But we headed that way first – there is a lot of walking to be done here.

 The cliffs have a rock wall all around them and it is Liscannon Stone.
-I am glad we have learnt about it as people fail to even look and see the wave, ripple, and other patterns in it.
+I am glad we have learned about it as people fail to even look and see the wave, ripple, and other patterns in it.
 Look at what we spotted!